 21. Highlight social media or tech use.

-So, take the time to really find out where your personas are hanging out, and what device they use to do that.
+So, take the time to find out where your personas are hanging out and what device they use to do that.

 22. Never use recognizable faces or celebrity photos.

-I mentioned already that you should give each persona a real name, and the same can be said when it comes to using images or headshots.
+I mentioned already that you should give each persona a real name, and the same can be said when using images or headshots.